Posted by Anant Patel

 Many starters build the same kind of website that is pathetic.
 Some find great offers with a high affiliate payout.
-It could be any products ranging from satellite TV to ringtones.
+It could be any product ranging from satellite TV to ringtones.
 It doesn’t matter as long as the payout is there.
 But, these sites have many problems right off the bat.

 This kind of approach creates problems as people want information from a website, something that helps them in solving a problem.
 Instead what we build is a website just to sell things.
 There is a strong need to create websites that people like to visit, which should have strong content.
-Provide an engaging content to your audience, and the response to the affiliate links will automatically start generating.
+Provide engaging content to your audience, and the response to the affiliate links will automatically start generating.

 Diversification of Revenue Streams

-There should be more than one source of income from a website as not doing so has resulted into doomed companies.
+There should be more than one source of income from a website as not doing so has resulted in doomed companies.
 Having just Adsense as a source of income is extremely dangerous for a website.
 There could be other creative streams that could be added to a website.
 If there is a website on travel, you could have a “fresh” or “news” section to make the site lively.
 You could add ticket sales for the local events and concerts.
-Within sometime you will see the sales counter ticking up.
+Within some time you will see the sales counter ticking up.

 Bad Link Policies

 Link building is honestly one of those aspects of promoting a website that is difficult.
 While building a website, it’s hard to get other sites linking to you.
 As a result, we stop linking to other sites.
 This doesn’t work as it seems like a spoiled child, who isn’t playing anymore and is taking the toys back home.
-This attitude will create a website that looks like a dead end for links.
+This attitude will create a website that looks like a dead-end for links.
 A website like this one looks very odd to Google.
 It is required to link to non-competitive, commercial sites.
 Do it openly, but only where it makes sense, looks natural and benefits the customer.